n123git/yw-cond/README.md

 * The **first byte** is *NOT* included in the length.
-* The **second byte** is usually unknown but part of the header and counts towards the first byte's length calculation.
+* The **second byte** is unknown but part of the header and counts towards the first byte's length calculation.

 ---